 Chocolate Chip Cookie Cake

-Use this recipe if you want to do something a little differently for the next birthday celebration.
+Use this recipe if you want to do a chocolate chip cookie “cake” for your next birthday celebration.

 Truffle Surprise Chocolate Chip Cookies